2022 St. Louis Arts Awards

 Classic 107.3 was created by people who believe a vibrant arts and cultural scene is essential for our community to thrive.
 Since 2013, the station has been a home for the St. Louis fine arts and performing arts to come together, to share ideas and to flourish.
 Listeners tune in to hear diverse sounds, log on to learn about the local arts scene, wind down with podcasts about favorite music and take Classic 107.3 with them throughout their day and around the globe.
 It is a one-of-a-kind radio station with a commitment to providing outstanding programming in support of the arts for the benefit of the St. Louis community.
 Organized as a nonprofit, 501(c)(3) entity, the station offers a broad and invigorating format on both analog radio at 107.3 and in hybrid digital at 96.3 HD2.
 Content is also streamed online, on Audacy and via the station’s mobile app.
 As a community-owned station, Classic 107.3 showcases the best the St. Louis region has to offer in the arts, collaborating with artists, arts organizations and other community partners to keep the arts accessible to the community through radio.

-PaintedBlack STL was founded in Summer 2020 by Jayvn Solomon and Tyson Baker.
+PaintedBlack STL was founded in Summer 2020 by Jayvn Solomon and Tyson Baker with Charlie Tatum joining the team shortly thereafter.
 It began as an initiative to bolster local black artists by connecting them to businesses that were boarded up due to property destruction and creating paid mural opportunities.
 In 2020, they later collaborated with St. Louis Shakespeare Festival on two public art experiences.
 From there, PaintedBlack STL has been focused on working with primarily local Black artists and businesses to create paid, public facing creative opportunities.
-In 2021, they were selected to represent the region in a campaign from Commerce Bank entitled "What Matters Most".
 PaintedBlack STL continues to empower local Black artists by connecting and collaborating with community organizations.

 Rosalind Rogers, a Kansas City, Kansas native, is a mother, musician, educator, founder and Executive Director of The Inner Ear Foundation, an urban youth orchestra committed to providing at-risk youth with quality music education based out of East St. Louis, Illinois.
 In 2017, Rosalind accepted her job as Music Teacher at East St. Louis’ Lincoln Middle School.
 There she pioneered their first school orchestra program in over 40 years, as well as created and facilitated an after-school music program teaching the violin, viola and cello.
 Since her arrival, she has secured several community partnerships aiding in her mission to provide at-risk youth with quality string education experiences.
 She hopes to take away the taboo of the classical arts by using music education to unify and build up her community.